Psychologist · Harpist · Creator of the Tania Hart Method

 This is why a few bars of a childhood song can transport you instantly.
 Not because you remembered it.
 Because your nervous system never forgot.

-The Hart Method uses this pathway deliberately.
-By composing a melody at the precise moment of psychological insight — and anchoring it in the key the client's body has already recognised — we create a sonic imprint of the resourceful state.
+Tania Hart Method uses this pathway deliberately.
+By composing a melody at the precise moment of psychological insight — and anchoring it in the key the client’s body has already recognised — we create a sonic imprint of the resourceful state.
 The melody becomes a retrieval cue.
 A way back.

 This is not music therapy in the classical sense.
 It is a hybrid method, sitting at the intersection of psychotherapy, somatic awareness, and musical composition.
 It is currently in active development as a formally documented clinical approach.